 Additional liquidity will need to be added to reserves to unlock the contract, but their are no forced liquidations, this prevents the Black Friday failure that Dai experienced.

 Ergo is not natively a privacy coin.
 However, it has some of the most advanced privacy features in the cryptocurrency space.
 This is due to a combination of the underlying contract language, the extended UTXO model, and Ergo’s Sigma Protocols.

-Ergo has a Layer 2 application called the Ergo Mixer.
+Ergo has an application called the Ergo Mixer.
 The Ergo Mixer is non-interactive, it is run by smart contracts.
 SigmaUSD can be mixed through this application.

 A Decentralized, privacy enabled, mixable stablecoin.
 It is hard to imagine a better model for a censorship-resistant stable store of value.